Traffic Accidents: Head-on & Rear-end Collisions, Side ImpactsUpdated Dec. 25, 2020

 Modern vehicles are designed to crumple during head-on impacts, to absorb some of the energy throwing the occupants forward.
 Airbags that deploy on impact serve a similar function.
 As even relatively slow head-on collisions can be deadly, neither of these safety precautions will protect you from serious injury unless you are also wearing your seat belt.

 When a vehicle is struck from behind by another object (most commonly, another vehicle) it is known as a rear-end collision.
 Rear-end collisions are generally less destructive, as the vehicle which has been struck is either stationary or moving directly away from the point of impact.
 The faster that vehicle is moving, the less forceful the impact will be.

 A vehicle that is struck from behind experiences a backward pitch, whereby all the occupants and any loose objects are thrown towards the back of the car.
 Most vehicles are designed to crumple at the rear during rear-end collisions to lessen the force of impact.
 Though some, like minivans, are not built with a rear crumple zone.
 People involved in rear-end crashes are thrown back into their seats and therefore less likely to sustain a serious injury than those experiencing a head-on collision.
 The most common injury in rear-end collisions is whiplash, a neck injury that occurs when a person’s head snaps backward and forward as the vehicle is struck from behind.

 While rear-end collisions are typically not severe, they can sometimes lead to more serious traffic accidents.
 Often, the vehicle that is struck from behind is shoved forward by the force of the colliding vehicle.
-If there is nothing ahead of you to halt this forward movement and you were waiting at traffic lights or stop sign, you could end up being pushed into the path of cross-traffic and struck again from the side.
+If there is nothing ahead of you to halt this forward movement and you were waiting at traffic lights or a stop sign, you could end up being pushed into the path of cross-traffic and struck again from the side.